How to write a query letter: 12 essential steps.

 - turn in a query with typos—even one

-- don’t have your book proposal polished and ready to go when the agent requests it
+- don’t have your proposal polished and ready to go when the agent requests it

 - fail to follow the agency submission guidelines